Day of Silence and Night of Voices on Friday, April 12

 Morristown-Beard School views its commitment to diversity as an ongoing process of community-wide education.

-Student-led groups, including GLOW (Girls Leadership, Outreach, and Worth), Spectrum (LGBTQA), Kaleidoscope (multi-cultural diversity club), Amnesty International, and the MBS Progressive club, hold regular discussions, organize events, and engage with the broader community to address the experience of students at school and beyond.
+Student-led groups, including GLOW (Girls Leading Our World), Spectrum (LGBTQIA+), Kaleidoscope (multi-cultural diversity club), Mental Health Matters, and Amnesty International, hold regular discussions, organize events, and engage with the broader community to address the experience of students at school and beyond.

 MBS offers community members opportunities to expand their cultural competencies through Social Justice Parent Discussion Forums, organized annually by a cohort of parents in collaboration with the Social Justice Committee.
 The Multicultural Collaborative Group is an MBS parent group that seeks to build multicultural responsivity and inclusion at MBS.
 Our parent groups all seek to advocate for strategies that promote inclusion and support diversity.